nathiedeheyl/pp5_mildew-detection/README.md

 The business context involves a client in the agri-food sector facing challenges with powdery mildew infections on their crops.
 Currently, disease detection is conducted manually, a process that is both labor-intensive and time-consuming.
 To enhance efficiency and reliability, this project proposes an ML-based solution that automates the identification of infected leaves from images.
 By implementing this model, the client can reduce resource expenditures, streamline disease detection, and ensure a more accurate and timely response to infections.

 The project is deployed as a Streamlit app on Render.
-You can access the live version here: [insert link].
+You can access the live version here: [Cherry Leaf Mildew Detector Model](https://cherryleaf-mildew-detector.onrender.com/).

 ## Dataset